-Paintings on canvas for 2020 continue to explore and extend artwork developed during 2019.
+Paintings on canvas continue to explore and extend artwork first developed during 2019.
 These large scale paintings result from a painting process that’s a mix of spontaneous gesture with determined color interactions.
 The acrylic surfaces show broken planes and shards of color defined by rivers of color between shapes.
 Each painting is unique.
 Paintings of 2022 incorporate painted silkscreen mesh as collage elements and as a new means to shape color.

 New Work on Paper